 After the throw of the jack, one player from the team who won the previous end, or the toss, may step out the distance to estimate if the jack has been thrown to a valid distance.
 However, the opposition should not also walk the distance to confirm, as this is wasting the time of the player to play their first boule and they have no right to be on the terrain at this point.
 The opposing team should wait for the first boule to be thrown before they can challenge the validity of the distance.
 If a player throwing the first boule is unsure of the distance they should measure it, or play and let the opposition challenge later.

 The jack is dead in the following 7 cases:

 1) When the jack is displaced into an out of bounds area, even if it comes back on to the authorised playing area.
-A jack straddling the boundary of an authorised terrain is valid.
-It becomes dead only after having completely crossed the boundary of the authorised terrain or the dead ball line, that is to say, when it is entirely beyond the boundary when viewed from directly above.
+A jack straddling the boundary of an authorised lane is valid.
+It becomes dead only after having completely crossed the boundary of the authorised lane or the dead ball line when it is entirely beyond the boundary when viewed from directly above.
 A puddle, on which a jack floats freely, is an out of bounds area.